usarscotus/legal-directory/frcp/rule_45.md

 (i) state the court from which it issued;

-(ii) state the title of the action and its civil-action number;
+&nbsp;&nbsp;(ii) state the title of the action and its civil-action number;

-(iii) command each person to whom it is directed to do the following at a specified time and place: attend and testify; produce designated documents, electronically stored information, or tangible things in that person's possession, custody, or control; or permit the inspection of premises; and
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) command each person to whom it is directed to do the following at a specified time and place: attend and testify; produce designated documents, electronically stored information, or tangible things in that person's possession, custody, or control; or permit the inspection of premises; and

-(iv) set out the text of Rule 45(d) and (e).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) set out the text of Rule 45(d) and (e).

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Command to Attend a Deposition—Notice of the Recording Method.
 A subpoena commanding attendance at a deposition must state the method for recording the testimony.